motaA0309/Vitality-Ventures/README.md

 - Highlighting fingers from the web app user
 - Taking Screenshots and recording videos

+## How to install
+- Connect a Hololens 2 device to the computer with USB.
+- Set the Hololens 2 device to developer mode.
+Go to Settings -> Update -> For developers.
+Enable Use developer features.
+- Open Edit -> Project Settings -> XR Plug-in Management -> Project Validation.
+In the Validation Rules, select the Windows Icon and click on the Fix all button if it exists.
+- Open File -> Build Settings -> Universal Windows Platform.
+Click on the Build button and build it in a folder.
+- Open the .sln file generated in the build folder with Visual Studio.
+- In Visual Studio, select the compilation options drop-down and select the "Device" option.
+Select the debug mode drop-down and select the "Release" option.
+- In Visual Studio, open the debug menu on top.
+Select "Start Without Debugging" to build and run the app on Hololens 2.

 ## How to Use
 - Open the application "3500_2" in Hololens.
 - Follow the steps in the recipe on the right.
 Tick the checkbox of each step when it is done.